Kingxukai/linux/Documentation/core-api/asm-annotations.rst

 Copyright (c) 2017-2019 Jiri Slaby

-This document describes the new macros for annotation of data and code in assembly.
+This document describes the woke new macros for annotation of data and code in assembly.
 In particular, it contains information about ``SYM_FUNC_START``, ``SYM_FUNC_END``, ``SYM_CODE_START``, and similar.